hariseldon99/gromacs_sims/MMP2_Rolipram/Rolipram/gromacs_logs.md

 TODO:

-1. Ran NVT and NPT equilibriation
+1. Run NVT and NPT equilibriation
 2. Production MD from NPT equilibrium.
 100 ns
 3. Post processing: Obtained RMSD and Radius of Gyration.
 New quantity (RMSF) as a function of residue number was also obtained.